March 18, 2026

 • Cohort retention analysis

-• Customer segmentation (by channel, plan, geography, custom attributes)
+• Customer segmentation by channel, plan, geography, and custom attributes

 • Data cleaning and manual editing tools

-• Integrations: Stripe, Chargebee, Recurly, Paddle, PayPal, Braintree, app stores
+• Integrations with Stripe, Chargebee, Recurly, Paddle, PayPal, Braintree, and app stores

 2. ProfitWell Metrics: Best Truly Free Option (Forever)